JetBrains/intellij-sdk-docs/topics/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 There is a common case in error highlighting, when one needs to say, that some required sub-tag or attribute is missing.
 DOM will do this for you automatically, if you annotate the getter for that child with the `@Required` annotation.
-For collection children getters, this annotation will mean, that the collection should be not empty (corresponding to '+' sign in DTD).
+For collection children getters, this annotation will mean that the collection should be not empty (corresponding to '+' sign in DTD).
 Also, when you create a new element that has required fixed-number or attribute children, their tags or attributes will also be created in XML.

 ### Resolving

 Remember the interface `GenericDomValue<T>` and its sub-interface `GenericAttributeValue<T>`?
-Remember, that ANY class may be passed as `T` — for example, let's interpret `GenericDomValue<PsiClass>` as a reference to a class.
+Remember, that ANY class may be passed as `T` - for example, let's interpret `GenericDomValue<PsiClass>` as a reference to a class.
 Then we can always consider it as a reference to an object of class `T`!
-With Strings or enums, it is not a very useful idea, but we'll use it in another way.
+With strings or enums, it is not a very useful idea, but we'll use it in another way.
 Very often XML has such a structure that an object is declared at some place, and is referenced at some other place (more precisely, in a tag or attribute value).
 So, if you want to create a method like `GenericValue<MyDomElement> getMyDomElementReference()`, then you just have to specify a proper converter that will find an instance in your model of `MyDomElement` with the name specified in the `GenericDomValue`.